ChangrongLi8858/sp25-cse110-lab4/javascript/part1.md

 #   const declaration

 ##  6. What is printed by line 9?
 If the code returns an error, explain why. ^^^^^
-TypeError: Assignment to constant variable.
+TypeError: `Assignment to constant variable`
 "const result =0" is defined in the fifth line; However, if this constant is assigned a value again on the seventh line, an error will occur on this line and the subsequent code will not continue to run

 ##  7. What is printed by line 13?
 If the code returns an error, explain why.